shreyask3107/shreyask3107.github.io/projects.md

 subtitle: A few of my projects
 ---

-### Solving the online version of the 3D bin-packing problem:
+### A Generalized Reinforcement Learning Algorithm for Online 3D Bin-Packing:
 #### Author: Richa Verma, Aniruddha Singhal, Harshad Khadilkar, Ansuma Basumatary, Siddharth Nayak, Harsh Vardhan Singh, Swagat Kumar and Rajesh Sinha
 ##### Accepted at the AAAI'20 workshop on [Generalization in Planning (GenPlan)](https://sites.google.com/view/genplan20/home/accepted-papers?authuser=0)
 We attempt to solve the online version of the 3D bin-packing problem using reinforcement learning.
 Our method-PackMan beats heuristical methods in solving the task of filling the containers with boxes without the knowledge of the order of incoming box dimensions.[**[PDF]**](https://drive.google.com/file/u/1/d/1XjGhJ_4zmKgbX37RikYqVWMkGC_hYTF4/view?usp=sharing) [**[Demo]**](https://drive.google.com/file/d/1vsZ5iZTnsQI76zvZ6CLopwNTYL6vDvG_/view?usp=sharing)